-They are generally value stocks — stocks that were trading below their intrinsic value for one reason or the other.
+They are generally value stocks — stocks trading below their intrinsic value for one reason or another.
 Others are stocks of companies involved in gold mining and production, as gold is generally seen as a hedge against inflation.
 Here are some examples:

 - Newmont Corp.
 (NYSE: NEM): Gold is one of the most price-insensitive commodities, and Newmont Corporation is the world’s largest precious metal producer.
-As a direct result of gold’s credibility as an effective inflation hedge, the price of Newmont’s shares increased by 31% in 2022, when other stocks are on a decline.
+As a direct result of gold’s credibility as an effective inflation hedge, the price of Newmont’s shares increased by 31% in 2022, while other stocks are declining.

 - American Tower Corp.
 (NYSE: AMT): This specialized Real Estate Investment Trust (REIT) runs the world’s largest wireless communications network and broadcast towers.
 Because more people are signing up for wireless services worldwide, the company’s revenue has steadily increased.

 It is worth noting that inflation does not always have a negative impact; depending on your viewpoint, it can have negative and positive consequences.
 When inflation strikes, the purchasing power of your savings may suffer significantly; however, the value of your assets, especially real estate, may increase.

 Inflation has the potential to benefit both lenders and borrowers.
 For example, because borrowers ultimately repay lenders with money worth less than what they borrowed in the first place, this practice is financially beneficial to the borrowers.
 As inflation rises, the costs of servicing these debts will become less than their original amounts.
 Inflation, on the other hand, causes interest rates to rise, which benefits lenders.
 It also increases prices, which benefits lenders.

 Where do I put my money in high inflation?